open-rpc/spec/latest/index.md

 #### Example Object

-The Example object is an object the defines an example that is intended to match a given [Content Descriptor Schema](#content-descriptor-schema).
-If the [Content Descriptor Schema](#content-descriptor-schema) includes `examples`, the value from *this* [Example Object](#example-object) supercedes the value of the schema example.
+The Example object is an object that defines an example that is intended to match the `schema` of a given [Content Descriptor](#content-descriptor-schema).

 Field Name | Type | Description
 ---|:---:|---